 What if my business doesn't achieve a '5'?

 The Food Safety Officer who inspects your business will explain what improvements are needed and how you could achieve the top rating of '5'.

-The business is issued with a window sticker showing the rating which has been awarded following the inspection.
+The business is issued with a window sticker showing the rating that has been awarded following the inspection.
 Currently in England there is no obligation to display the sticker.

-As a business, you can request a revisit, but the request must be made in writing to this department.
-The revisit will be unannounced and take place 3 to 6 months after the original inspection.
+As a business, you can request a revisit, but the request must be made in writing to this department; there is now a charge of £162 for a re-rating.
+The revisit will be unannounced and will take place within three months of the receipt of payment.
+There is no limit to the number of requests for re-visits that can be made relating to the inspection.
 It's important to note that the rating can go up or down, or stay the same, following the re-inspection.

 The ratings for individual businesses can be found on the Food Standards Agency website.